 important part of your home's overall look and significantly impact

-curb appeal.
+its inner "curb appeal."
 While it's often easy to overlook

 these doors as just part of a home's background appearance and focus,

 replacing insider doors help tie a space together visually.